Parth04Dalvi/Dynamic-Learning-Card-Organizer/README.md

-Dynamic Learning Card Organizer (Angular)
-🧠 Real-time Collaborative Concept Mapping Tool
+🧠 Concept Canvas: Collaborative Map Builder

-This project is a single-page web application built with modern Angular and Firebase Firestore that allows multiple users to collaboratively create, organize, and visualize complex concepts in a shared canvas.
-It is designed to replace static flashcards with a dynamic, real-time concept map.
+Concept Canvas is a real-time, collaborative web application built with Angular Signals and Firebase Firestore that allows users to visually organize concepts, ideas, and learning topics as movable cards and define relationships between them.
+It’s perfect for brainstorming, curriculum planning, or visualizing dependencies.

-✨ Key Features & Technical Highlights
+✨ Key Features
-This application demonstrates mastery of modern front-end architecture, state management, and real-time cloud data persistence:

-Modern Angular Architecture: Built as a single, self-contained Standalone Angular Component using the Signals pattern for highly efficient and reactive state management.

-Real-time Collaboration: Uses Firebase Firestore's onSnapshot listeners to instantly synchronize card positions, content edits, and connections across all active users.
+Real-time Collaboration: All card data and connections are stored in Firestore and updated in real-time for all active users, making it a truly shared workspace.

-Semantic Data Modeling: Cards and Connections are modeled as separate entities.
-Connections include a label (Prerequisite, Example Of, etc.) to define complex semantic relationships.

-Advanced Canvas Interaction:

-Drag-and-Drop: Cards are drag-and-droppable, instantly updating their coordinates in the database.

-Pan & Zoom: The canvas supports intuitive Pan (click-and-drag) and Zoom (Ctrl+Wheel) functionality, allowing users to navigate large concept maps efficiently.

-Dynamic Visualizations: Connection lines are rendered using SVG and feature different stroke dash patterns based on the semantic relationship, providing clear visual hierarchy.

-In-Place Editing: Users can edit the title, content, and color of their own cards via a dedicated sidebar panel, showcasing conditional rendering and persistent data updates.
+Concept Card Management (CRUD): Easily create, edit, move, and delete colorful learning cards.

+Owner-Based Editing: Cards can only be edited or deleted by the user who created them (the owner), ensuring content integrity in a public space.

+Drag-and-Drop Interface: Cards use responsive drag-and-drop functionality with a grid snapping feature for clean visual organization.

+Relational Mapping: Connect two selected cards to define their relationship (e.g., "Prerequisite For," "Example Of").

+Angular Signals: Leverages Angular's modern reactivity system (Signals) for highly efficient state management and instantaneous UI updates.

 🛠️ Technology Stack

+This application is built as an Angular Standalone Component, utilizing modern web and Google Cloud technologies:

-Framework: Angular (Standalone Component, Signals, Native Control Flow)
+Frontend Framework: Angular (Standalone Component)

-Styling: Tailwind CSS (for rapid, responsive UI development)

-Persistence: Firebase Firestore (Real-time database)

-Visuals: Scalable Vector Graphics (SVG) and HTML Canvas for drawing lines and managing interactive elements.

 Language: TypeScript

+State Management: Angular Signals (signal, computed, effect)

+Styling: Tailwind CSS for a responsive, utility-first design.

+Database: Firebase Firestore (Real-time, persistent, public data storage).

+Authentication: Firebase Authentication (Handles custom token sign-in to securely generate unique User IDs for tracking ownership).

-🚀 How to Use the Organizer
+👩‍💻 How to Use

-Authentication: The app automatically signs you in anonymously using a unique User ID, which is displayed in the sidebar.
+Canvas Interaction

-Create a Card: Use the Add New Card section to enter a title and content.
-The card will appear on the canvas.
+Create a Card: Use the Add New Card panel on the left sidebar to enter a title, content summary, and select a color, then click Create Card.

-Drag & Organize: Click and drag any card to move it.
-The position is instantly saved and synchronized.
+Move a Card: Click and hold any card to drag it to a new position on the canvas.
+Positions are saved automatically.

-Edit Content: Click a card (if you are the owner) to open the Edit Card panel in the sidebar, where you can update its details and color.
+Edit a Card: If you are the card's creator/owner, click the card once to open the Edit Card panel in the sidebar.
+Make your changes and click Save Changes.

-Create Connections:
+Connect Cards:

-Click the first card you want to connect.
+Click the first card you want to link.

-Click the second card.
+Click the second card you want to link.

-Select the Relationship Type (e.g., Prerequisite For) from the dropdown.
+Select the Relationship Type (e.g., "Prerequisite For").

 Click Connect Selected Cards.
-A line representing the relationship will appear.
+A line will appear between the two concepts.

-Navigate: Use the Zoom Controls (top right) or hold the mouse button down in the canvas to pan and explore large concept maps.

-🗺️ Data Modeling (Firestore Collections)
-The application manages two primary public collections for collaborative state:

-Collection

-Description
+Delete a Connection: Click directly on the connection line to instantly delete the mapped relationship.

-Data Fields
+Data Security & Access

-/artifacts/{appId}/public/data/cards

-Stores the content, position, and metadata for each concept card.

-id, title, content, x, y, color, ownerId

-/artifacts/{appId}/public/data/connections

-Stores the semantic links between cards.

-id, cardAId, cardBId, label
+This application is configured to save all map data (cards and connections) to a public Firestore collection under your Canvas application ID (/artifacts/{appId}/public/data/).
+This allows multiple users to collaborate simultaneously and see the same data in real-time.
+User identity is managed using the provided __initial_auth_token for secure authentication and ownership tracking.